Local limit of the random degree constrained process: Introduction

-The random degree constrained process (RDCP) is usually studied on the complete~$n$-vertex graph $G^n=K_n$.
-In particular, Warnke and Wormald~\cite[Theorem~1.6]{WW} proved that there exists a \textbf{critical time} $t_c = t_c(\underline{p})$ after which a `giant' connected component emerges, i.e., a component of size~$\Theta(n)$.
-In fact, in~\cite{WW} and many other papers such as~\cite{RW92,RW02,RW97,Se13,H24a,RW23,MSW} the RDCP process is formally defined using a slightly different time parametrization: edges are added at \textbf{discrete time steps}, see the definition below.
-As the reader can guess, our main local weak convergence result Theorem~\ref{thm:local-limit1} carries over to this discrete time parametrization (see Corollary~\ref{cor:local-limit-discrete} below), but this requires some extra~setup.
+The random degree constrained process (RDCP) is usually studied on the complete~$n$-vertex graph $G^n=K_n$ and the papers~\cite{H24a,MSW,RW92,RW97,RW02,RW23,Se13,WW} define the RDCP process using a slightly different time parametrization: edges are added one by one at discrete time steps, see the definition below.
+As the reader can guess, our main local weak convergence result Theorem~\ref{thm:local-limit1} carries over to the discrete-time version of the process (see Corollary~\ref{cor:local-limit-discrete} below), but this requires some extra~setup.